-(Dollars in Thousands) December 31
+(Dollars in Thousands) December 31 , 2022

-2022 \$ 1,499
+2022 \$ 2,482

-2023 1,129
+2023 2,307

-2024 1,088
+2024 2,089

-2025 911
+2025 2,013

-2026 835
+2026 1,939

-2027 and thereafter 10,364
+2027 and thereafter 18,922

-Total \$ 15,826
+Total \$ 29,752

-Less: Interest (3,658)
+Less: Interest (7,086)

-Present value of lease liability \$ 12,168
+Present Value of Lease Liability \$ 22,666

-At December 31, 2021, the Company had four additional operating lease obligations for banking offices (to be constructed) that have not yet commenced.
-Three of the leases have payments totaling \$9.3 million based on the initial contract term of 15 years and the fourth lease has payments totaling \$1.4 million based on the initial contract term of 10 years.
-Payments for the banking offices are expected to commence after the construction periods end, which are expected to occur during the fourth quarter of 2022 and first quarter of 2023.
+At December 31, 2022, the Company had three additional operating lease obligations for banking offices that have not yet commenced.
+The first lease has payments totaling \$1.9 million based on the initial contract term of 15 years, the second has payments totaling \$1.4 million based on the initial contract term of 10 years, and the third has payments totaling \$0.1 million based on the initial contract term of 5 years.
+Payments for all three banking offices are expected to commence during the first quarter of 2023.

 A related party is the lessor in an operating lease with the Company.
-The Company's minimum payment is \$0.2 million annually through 2024, for an aggregate remaining obligation of \$0.6 million at December 31, 2021.
+The Company's minimum payment is \$0.2 million annually through 2042, and will reprice at annual fair market rental value until 2052, for an aggregate remaining obligation of \$2.4 million at December 31, 2022.

+Note 8

-Note 8 GOODWILL AND OTHER INTANGIBLES
+GOODWILL AND OTHER INTANGIBLES

-At December 31, 2021 and 2020, the Company had goodwill of \$ 91.8 million and \$89.1 million, respectively.
+At December 31, 2022 and 2021, the Company had goodwill of \$ 91.8 million.
 Goodwill is tested for impairment on an annual basis, or more often if impairment indicators exist.
 Testing allows for a qualitative assessment of goodwill impairment indicators.
 If the assessment indicates that impairment has more than likely occurred, the Company must compare the estimated fair value of the reporting unit to its carrying amount.
 If the carrying amount of the reporting unit exceeds its estimated fair value, an impairment charge is recorded equal to the excess.

-On April 30, 2021, a newly formed subsidiary of CCBG, Capital City Strategic Wealth, LLC ("CCSW") acquired substantially all of the assets of Strategic Wealth Group, LLC and certain related businesses ("SWG"), including advisory, service, and insurance carrier agreements, and the assignment of all related revenues thereof.
+On April 30, 2021, CCSW acquired substantially all of the assets of SWG, including advisory, service, and insurance carrier agreements, and the assignment of all related revenues thereof.
 Under the terms of the purchase agreement, SWG principles became officers of CCSW and will continue the operation of their five offices in South Georgia offering wealth management services and comprehensive risk management and asset protection services for individuals and businesses.
 CCBG paid \$4.5 million in cash consideration and recorded goodwill of \$2.8 million and a customer relationship intangible asset (10 year life) of \$1.6 million.
-Amortization expense related to the customer relationship intangible totaled \$0.1 million in 2021.
-The estimated amortization expense for each of the ten succeeding fiscal years is \$0.2 million per year.
+Amortization expense related to the customer relationship intangible totaled \$0.2 million and \$0.1 million in 2022 and 2021, respectively.
+The current intangible asset balance as of December 31, 2022 and December 31, 2021 was \$1.3 million and \$1.6 million, respectively.
+The estimated amortization expense for each of the nine succeeding fiscal years is \$0.2 million per year.